Moduland/Orangetool/README.md

 ## Citing

-If you use Orangetool for your project homepage or something like this , please cite this ;-)
+If you use orangetool in your research , please cite this ;-)

 <blockquote>
 <p>Sepand Haghighi.
 2017.
 Moduland/Orangetool: Version 0.23.
 (July 2017).
 DOI:http://dx.doi.org/10.5281/zenodo.829797</p>